 - Two tablespoons of Green Australian Clay

-Safety: Caustic soda, when added to water, increases in temperature significantly.
+Safety: When added to water, caustic soda increases in temperature significantly.
 It is also a strong alkaline solution and will burn when it comes in contact with your skin.
-You must be very careful not to spill or splash any on you at any time during the soap making process.
-If you do get any on your skin, immediately rinse it off in cold running water.
-Always put on your safety glasses or goggles and your rubber gloves before handling caustic soda.
-Always add the caustic soda to the water and not the water to the caustic soda.
-Even after you have mixed the caustic soda solution in with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured and the soap mixture is still very alkaline and can still burn you.
+You must be careful not to spill or splash any on you during the soap-making process.
+If you get any on your skin, immediately rinse it in cold running water.
+Always wear your safety glasses, goggles, and rubber gloves before handling caustic soda.
+Always add caustic soda to the water and not the water to the caustic soda.
+Even after you have mixed the caustic soda solution with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured, and the soap mixture is still very alkaline and can still burn you.

-- Before you start your soap making, gather all the equipment you will need and all your ingredients.
+- Before you start your soap-making, gather all the equipment you will need and all your ingredients.
 There is nothing worse than being part way through a soap recipe and discovering you do not have something you need.
-As soap making is a time and temperature sensitive process, you will not be able to stop what you are doing and pop out to the store to pick up what you do not have.
+As soap making is a time and temperature-sensitive process, you cannot stop what you are doing and pop out to the store to pick up what you do not have.

 - Put on your rubber gloves and your safety goggles.
-Using accurate kitchen scales, carefully weight out all of your ingredients.
-I measure my caustic soda first, then pace it into a small dry bowl.
-Then measure you distilled water and place it into your jug.
+Using accurate kitchen scales, carefully weigh out all of your ingredients.
+I measure my caustic soda first, then place it into a small dry bowl.
+Then measure your distilled water and place it into your jug.
 Measure each of your oils and place them all together into your soap pot or stainless steel bowl.

 - Mix your caustic soda solution.
 Always add your caustic soda to your water.
-DO NOT ADD YOUR WATER TO YOUR CAUSTIC SODA.
-The chemical reaction can cause significant heat production, fizzing and splattering.
+DO NOT ADD WATER TO YOUR CAUSTIC SODA.
+The chemical reaction can cause significant heat production, fizzing, and splattering.
 Use your wooden spoon to mix the caustic soda into the water.
-If possible, it is best to do this outside or in a well-ventilated room.
+It is best to do this outside or in a well-ventilated room if possible.
 You do not want to breathe in any of the fumes that can be created during this initial chemical reaction.
-Your caustic soda solution will become quite hot and will need to cool down before it can be added to your oil.
-Once I have my caustic soda solution mixed up, I carefully place one of my thermometers into the jug so that I can monitor the temperature as it cools.
+Your caustic soda solution will become quite hot and need to cool down before it can be added to your oil.
+Once I have my caustic soda solution mixed up, I carefully place one of my thermometers into the jug to monitor the temperature as it cools.

 - While you are waiting for the caustic soda solution to cool down, melt your oils using your soap pot.
 Place your second thermometer into the bowl of oils so that you can monitor the oil’s temperature.

-- Once you have you caustic soda solution made up, and your oils melted, you will need to equalise their temperature until they are the same, somewhere in the range of 34 to 38 degree.
-To do this use hot and/or cold water in the sink and place the jug and/or bowl into the appropriate water.
-I have a double sink in my kitchen, so I usually cool the caustic soda solution in a cold water sink while I heat my oils in a hot water sink.
-When they reach the same temperature you are ready to mix them together.
-This may take a little practice but once you have made a few batches it becomes quite easy as you get used to how long caustic soda solution takes to cool down from its initial heat reaction and how long it takes for the oils to heat up.
+- Once you have your caustic soda solution made up and your oils melted, you must equalise their temperature until they are the same, somewhere between 34 to 38 degrees.
+To do this, use hot and/or cold water in the sink and place the jug and/or bowl into the appropriate water.
+My kitchen has a double sink, so I usually cool the caustic soda solution in a cold water sink while I heat my oils in a hot water sink.
+When they reach the same temperature, you are ready to mix them together.
+This may take a little practice, but once you have made a few batches, it becomes quite easy as you get used to how long the caustic soda solution takes to cool down from its initial heat reaction and how long it takes for the oils to heat up.

-- Once the oils and the caustic coda solution reach the same temperate you are ready to pour your caustic soda solution into your oil mixture.
-Wearing rubber gloves and your safety glasses slowly drizzle the caustic soda solution into your oils while mixing.
-If you are going to use a free-standing or hand mixer it should be set at its lowest speed.
+- Once the oils and the caustic soda solution reach the same temperate, you can pour your caustic soda solution into your oil mixture.
+Wearing rubber gloves and safety glasses, slowly drizzle the caustic soda solution into your oils while mixing.
+If you are going to use a free-standing or hand mixer, it should be set at its lowest speed.
 A free-standing mixer allows you to move away when mixing and avoid getting any small splashes on you.
-If you are using a handheld mixer or stick blender, be sure you have on long sleeves and rubber gloves and that the bowl is big enough so that you can work without getting splashed.
+If you use a handheld mixer or stick blender, be sure you have long sleeves and rubber gloves and that the bowl is big enough to work without getting splashed.
 It is faster with a stick blender.

 - Keep mixing until the soap mixture starts to thicken.
-As the mixture starts to thicken you need to test for trace To test for trace, use a spoon and pick up a small amount of the soap mixture and drizzle it across the top of the remaining soap mixture.
+As the mixture starts to thicken, you need to test for trace.
+To test for trace, use a spoon, pick up a small amount of the soap mixture, and drizzle it across the top of the remaining soap mixture.
 If it is not ready, the drizzle will immediately sink back into the soap mixture without leaving a trace.
 However, as it thickens and you test the mixture again, a small amount of the soap mixture drizzled onto the remaining soap mixture will leave a faint pattern before sinking back into the mixture.
 This is called

 trace.
-You do not want to wait until the trace is thick enough for the pattern to remain on the surface, as this will them be too thick to pour.
+You do not want to wait until the trace is thick enough for the pattern to remain on the surface, as this will then be too thick to pour.

-- Once your soap has reached trace, you are ready to mix in your essential oil and Australian Clay.
-Mix these in and then immediately pour your soap.
+- Once your soap has reached trace, you can mix in your essential oil and Australian Clay.
+Mix these in, and then immediately pour your soap.

 - Cover your soaps with another tray or a cardboard box.
-Wrap you mould(s) in insulating material such as a blanket or some old towels to keep them warm.
+Wrap your mould(s) in insulating material such as a blanket or old towels to keep them warm.
 Place them in a warm location.
 I usually use my kitchen, as this is the warmest room in my house.

 - Allow your soap to set, undisturbed, for 24 to 48 hours.